zellerlab/GECCO/README.md

 - `--threshold`, controlling the minimum probability for a gene to be considered part of a BGC region.
 Using a lower number will increase the number (and possibly length) of predictions, but reduce accuracy.
-The default of *0.3* was selected to optimize precision/recall on a test set of 364 BGCs from [MIBiG 2.0](https://mibig.secondarymetabolites.org/).
+The default of *0.8* was selected to optimize precision/recall on a test set of 364 BGCs from [MIBiG 2.0](https://mibig.secondarymetabolites.org/).
+- `--cds-feature`, which can be supplied a feature name to extract genes if the input file already contains gene annotations instead of predicting genes with [Pyrodigal](https://pyrodigal.readthedocs.io).
+A common value for records downloaded from GenBank is `--cds-feature CDS`.

 ## 🔎 Results

 GECCO will create the following files:

+- `{genome}.genes.tsv`: The *genes* file, containing the genes extracted or predicted from the input file, and per-gene BGC probabilities predicted by the CRF.
-- `{genome}.features.tsv`: The *features* file, containing the identified proteins and domains in the input sequences, in tabular format.
+- `{genome}.features.tsv`: The *features* file, containing the identified domains in the input sequences, in tabular format.
 - `{genome}.clusters.tsv`: If any were found, a *clusters* file, containing the coordinates of the predicted clusters along their putative biosynthetic type, in tabular format.